bashrc2/epicyon/defaultwelcome/help_tlshares_en.md

 For example, you may want to share **equipment** between members of a sports team on the same instance, share any surplus **clothing**, share **gadgets** which you are no longer using, or share plants and gardening **tools** between people using the same growing space.

-In order to avoid spam, shared items are not federated via ActivityPub and are local to members on the same instance.
+To avoid spam, shared items are not federated via ActivityPub and are local to members on the same instance.